 Baby Carriers are also great if you have a baby who is used to it more than a stroller.
 Every kid is different so based it on what he or she is used to at home.

-Strollers will be left outside the airplane door right before you board and you can pick it up at the arrival carousel with your luggages.
+Strollers will be left outside the airplane door right before you board and you can pick it up at the arrival carousel with your luggage.
 If you have connecting flights like when we traveled with Korean Air they had us wait for it at the door so we can use on the way to the next gate for our connecting flight.
 It varies by airline so asked before you leave your stroller with anyone.

-Which bag to bring when you’re flying with kids?
+Airplane Travel with Kids: Which bag to bring when you’re flying with kids?
 Here are the choices:

 - Diaper Bag: If you are traveling with a baby and you are still breastfeeding, your diaper bag will be big enough to fit everything.

 - Gym Bag: If you are no longer breastfeeding and will be bringing baby bottles, powdered milk, toys, diapers, etc. I would suggest going bigger than a diaper bag and bringing a gym bag instead.
-Make sure it’s a size you can stow under your seat after take off (under your kids foot perhaps).
+Make sure it’s a size you can stow under your seat after takeoff (under your kid’s foot perhaps).
 Flight attendants will not let you put big bags on your foot during take-off and landing, I would suggest bringing a drawstring to throw all the stuff you need for the first hour while all the other stuff is overhead.

-- Kids Bring their Own Backpack: If your kids are big enough to carry their own backpacks, then go ahead and let them carry their own that has toys, juice and everything that will keep them pre-occupied after they wake up mid flight.
+- Kids Bring their Own Backpack: If your kids are big enough to carry their own backpacks, then go ahead and let them carry their own that has toys, juice, and everything that will keep them pre-occupied after they wake up mid-flight.

-On our very first few flights to Asia I brought a gym bag style shoulder bag.
+On our very first few flights to Asia, I brought a gym bag style shoulder bag.
 I find it to be easier to find things inside the bag instead of digging deep into a backpack and it’s easier to stow under the seat as well.

-On my flight last year with the two kids, I brought a backpack though because I had to bring my laptop with me for the blog during our 7 week vacation to the Philippines.
-It had tons of compartments so I prepped each compartment by having something for early part of the flight, mid flight entertainment, “almost there” compartment, etc. and it had padlocks so the kids can’t open them or I risk losing all my tricks early on of the flight.
+On my flight last year with the two kids, I brought a backpack though because I had to bring my laptop with me for the blog during our 7-week vacation to the Philippines.
+It had tons of compartments so I prepped each compartment by having something for early part of the flight, mid-flight entertainment, “almost there” compartment, etc. and it had padlocks so the kids can’t open them or I risk losing all my tricks early on of the flight.
 LOL!